 Prepaid time cards are also available upon game launch at retailers.
 They offer 30 or 60 days of play time for the appropriate price in each region the game is available.

 * Additional payment options may be introduced in the future.

 A Realm Reborn

-By preordering either the Collector's or Regular package of A Ream Reborn, you will receive:
+Upon preordering either the Collector's or Regular package of A Ream Reborn, a player received:

 - Early Game Access

 - Two In-Game Items: Cait Sith Doll Minion and a Mog Cap

 Those who purchase the Collector's Edition of A Realm Reborn on either PC or PS3 receive 7 additional bonuses:

 - "The Art of Eorzea - A Realm Re-imagined" - 80 page art book by Akihiko Yoshida